This page will help you understand Pennsylvania alcohol laws and avoid expensive fines or even jail. Not to mention time and legal costs.

 Pennsylvania alcohol laws apply to its residents and visitors alike.
-Its alcohol laws differ from those of other states.
-They’re prohibition-oriented.
-There’s a simple reason for this.
+Its alcohol laws differ from those in other states.
+They’e oriented toward temperance.

 The purpose of the Board was simple.
 It was to discourage drinking alcohol “by making it as inconvenient and expensive as possible.”

 Pennsylvania alcohol laws still reflect that purpose.
-The state has a government monopoly on the sale of distilled spirits.
-That’s whiskey, rum, tequila, gin, vodka, Scotch, rye, and all other spirits.
+The state has a government monopoly on the sale of distilled spirits (liquor).

 I. Minimum Age Laws